economidis-nick/createXSDforxMCF/V3.1.1/README.md

 3. **Examples** that accompany the v3.1.1 document
 4. A **test suite**, used to develop the schema

-ultimately, when the document changes and the xsd are confirmed, we will place the final pdf with the official specification document in this folder.
+Ultimately, when the document changes and the xsd are confirmed, we will place the final pdf with the official specification document in this folder.

 ## Notes